microsoft/react-native-windows/vnext/docs/NativeModulesSetup.md

 Install the tools specified in the *System Requirements* and *Dependencies* sections of [Getting Started Guide for React Native Windows (vnext)](./GettingStarted.md).

-If you're planning on writing in C++, you'll also want to download and install the [C++/WinRT Visual Studio Extension](https://marketplace.visualstudio.com/items?itemName=CppWinRTTeam.cppwinrt101804264).
+If you're planning on writing in C++, you'll need to download and install the [C++/WinRT Visual Studio Extension](https://marketplace.visualstudio.com/items?itemName=CppWinRTTeam.cppwinrt101804264).

 ## New Project (optional)